tuyunbin/VARD/README.md

 ```
 The command above will take the model snapshot at 8000th iteration and run inference using GPU ID 1, saving visualizations as well.

+## VARD-Transformer
+Please note that the main contribution of this paper lies in the difference representation modeling (by VARD), which is generic for both decoders of LSTM and Transformer.
+If you want to implement VARD-Transformer, please just replace the LSTM with transformer.
+More details of transformer decoder, please refer to our another repository [NCT](https://github.com/tuyunbin/NCT).

 ## Evaluation
 * Caption evaluation